remix-run/remix/templates/deno/README.md

 ```

 The server used for production is located in `server.production.ts`.
 It is
-served by `deno serve` for maximum performance.
+served by `deno serve --parallel` for maximum performance.

 ## Deployment